How media influences your child at 9-18 years

-Pre-teens and teenagers can be smart consumers of media messages.
-They don’t just take in everything they see and hear on social media or in other media.
-You can help them develop the skills they need to handle media influence.
+Young people can be smart consumers of media messages.
+They don’t just take in everything they see and hear online or in other media.
+But they might still need help to develop the skills they need to handle media influence.

-Media influence on pre-teens and teenagers can be deliberate and direct.
+Media influence on young people can be deliberate and direct.
 For example, advertising is often directed at children of all ages.
-This means that children, pre-teens and teenagers are increasingly conscious of brands and images.
+This means that kids are increasingly conscious of brands and images.

 Media influence can also be indirect.
 For example, this might include sexualised images and content on Instagram, Snapchat, TikTok, YouTube and Twitch.
 It might also include violent imagery and coarse language in news media, documentaries, video games and song lyrics.
-This kind of media influence can suggest to pre-teens and teenagers that certain ways of behaving and looking are ‘normal’.
+This kind of media influence can suggest to young people that certain ways of behaving and looking are ‘normal’.

 Citizenship

-Pre-teens and teenagers who are exposed to and take an interest in news media are more likely to be interested in major social and political issues like climate change.
-Media can encourage them to become more involved as citizens in their communities or to connect with others on issues they feel strongly about.
+If your child is exposed to and takes an interest in news media, they’re more likely to be interested in major social and political issues like climate change.
+Media can encourage them to become more involved as citizens in their community or to connect with others on issues they feel strongly about.

 Health and lifestyle

-Pre-teens and teenagers can also pick up important health promotion messages from social media and other media.
+Your child can also pick up important health promotion messages from online and other media.
 This might include messages aimed at preventing youth depression and suicide, promoting positive, respectful relationships, or encouraging healthy eating and lifestyle habits.

 Identity

-Good-quality stories in TV shows and movies can help pre-teens and teenagers explore aspects of identity like sexuality, relationships, gender or ethics.
+Good-quality stories in TV shows and movies can help your child explore aspects of identity like sexuality, relationships, gender or ethics.
 Examples include the treatment of sexuality in a TV show like Heartstopper, relationships in the TV show Heartbreak High, gender in the movies Ride Like a Girl and Barbie, or ethics in a TV show like The Good Place.
 These shows and movies can spark interesting and helpful conversations when you watch them with your child at an appropriate age.

-It’s always worth remembering that media – good and bad – is just one of several influences on pre-teen and teenage behaviour and attitudes.
+It’s always worth remembering that media – good and bad – is just one of several influences on your child’s behaviour and attitudes.
 Other influences include family, friends and peers, cultural background and more.
 Often these influences can be more powerful than media influence.

-Media messages can have a negative or unhealthy influence on pre-teen and teenage behaviour and attitudes in certain areas, including self-image, body image, health and citizenship.
+Media messages can have a negative or unhealthy influence on young people’s behaviour and attitudes in certain areas, including self-image, body image, health and citizenship.

 Self-image and body image

-Your child’s self-image and body image can be influenced by social media, other media and advertising.
-For example, if your child regularly sees staged and filtered images on social media, they might feel they’re not good enough.
+Your child’s self-image and body image can be influenced by online media, other media and advertising.
+For example, if your child regularly sees staged and filtered images online, they might feel they’re not good enough.
 Or if your child sees unrealistic ‘thin’ or ‘muscly’ body types often enough, it can affect their body image and eating behaviour.
 These images can be even more powerful when there’s no-one to disagree with messages like ‘Thin is beautiful’.

 Health and lifestyle

-Social media and other media can influence the decisions that pre-teens and teenagers make about their health and lifestyle.
-For example, media messages and content can make it look ‘normal’, cool or grown up to eat or not eat particular food, to smoke, vape, drink alcohol or take other drugs , to do unrealistic or unproven health regimes, or to gamble.
+Online and other media can influence the decisions that your child makes about their health and lifestyle.
+For example, media messages and content can make it look ‘normal’, cool or grown up to eat or not eat particular food, to smoke, vape, drink alcohol or take other drugs, to do unrealistic or unproven health regimes, or to gamble.

 Citizenship

-To be responsible citizens, pre-teens and teenagers need reliable and good-quality information.
-But social media and other media are sometimes used in negative ways during elections and at other times.
+To be a responsible citizen, your child needs reliable and good-quality information.
+But online and other media are sometimes used in negative ways during elections and at other times.
 For example, fake news or deepfakes might influence your child to believe misinformation or disinformation about a politician, public figure or celebrity.
 Online forums might also promote biased or hateful attitudes.

-Experts don’t agree on whether violence in video games leads to aggression or violence in pre-teens and teenagers in real life.
+Experts don’t agree on whether violence in video games leads to aggression or violence in real life.
 But they do agree that the best way to deal with the issue of violence in video games is by talking with your child about it and sharing your own family values.

-Pre-teens and teenagers can be attracted to lifestyles, products or behaviour that celebrities and influencers promote on social media.
+Young people can be attracted to lifestyles, products or behaviour that celebrities and influencers promote online.
 This can sometimes be a negative influence – for example, YouTuber Logan Paul’s risky behaviour or Mr Beast’s questionable business practices.
 But there are many celebrities whose lifestyles, values and behaviour provide positive examples – for example, YouTuber Elise Ecklund.

 It can be difficult to tell the difference between influencers and regular people – or even celebrities – posting videos and other content for fun.
 Influencers are meant to say whether they’ve been paid by using hashtags like #ad or #sponsored or words like ‘ad’ or ‘sponsored’ in their posts.
 You and your child could look out for these signs.